open-xml-templating/docxtemplater/readme.md

 You can directly download built versions from github : https://github.com/open-xml-templating/docxtemplater-build/tree/master/build

-If you download the JS from there, you should use `new Docxgen()` instead of `new Docxtemplater()`, because I do not want to bring in a breaking change on a minor version change in the docxtemplater-build repository.

 #### Bower

 ```bash
 bower install --save docxtemplater
 ```

-If you download the JS from there, you should use `new Docxgen()` instead of `new Docxtemplater()`, because I do not want to bring in a breaking change on a minor version change in the docxtemplater-build repository.

 #### Build it yourself